esa/cascade/README.md

   </p>
 </p>

-Cascade is a Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
-It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision detection.
+Cascade is a C++/Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
+It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision/conjunction detection.

 Installation
 ===============